-Hilton Melbourne LQS features 244 rooms, including five spacious suites, a restaurant and bar, a fully equipped gym, and seven meeting and event spaces.
+Hilton Melbourne LQS features 244 rooms, including five spacious suites, a restaurant and bar, a fully equipped gym, executive lounge and seven meeting and event spaces.
+Here’s what I thought.

 In this post: